Oktawski/Oktawski/README.md

 :book: What am I learning?
-- React is my go to frontend library.
-I am able to make fullstack apps with MVC and Blazor, now it's time to learn something serious
+- React is my go to frontend library that I have to know better but I can still use it to create frontend apps communicating with APIs

 :magic_wand: What is my biggest power?
-- I can solve almost any problem with the use of C#.
+- I am creative and my favourite tool is C#.
 There is no "it can't be done" in my vocabulary

 I’m currently working on Password Manager app (.Net API + React Frontend) and SmartHome project that consists of Spring Server, Android application communicating with that server and Arduino devices controlled via said server.